munificent/craftinginterpreters/book/calls-and-functions.md

 functions as fast as we can get.

 With this, users should be able to call native functions, but there aren't any to call.
-Unlike regular Lox functions, they have no way to create their own.
+Without something like a foreign function interface, users can't define their own native functions.
 That's our job as VM implementers.
 We'll start with a utility function to define a new native function exposed to Lox programs:

 ^code define-native